soumyadip1995/BabyGPT/README.md

 ### TO DO

+1. Building A tokenizer and quantization.
-1. Building an Attention Engine.
+2. Building an attention Engine